YGNT7777/PYTHIA/README.md

 and the users have to take these information by their own.
 In the code is mentioned clearly where the information should be placed

 -----LIBRARIES REQUIRED-----
-pip install playwright
+pip install playwright\n
-run this in cmd --> playwright install pip install schedule pip install PyQt6 pip install Re pip install matplotlib pip install yfinance pip install gspread pip install pandas pip install oauth2client pip install datetime pip install vaderSentiment pip install praw
+run this in cmd --> playwright install\n pip install schedule\n pip install PyQt6\n
+pip install Re\n
+pip install matplotlib\n
+pip install yfinance\n
+pip install gspread\n
+pip install pandas\n
+pip install oauth2client\n
+pip install datetime\n
+pip install vaderSentiment\n
+pip install praw